lientruong/sample-laravel/README.md

 - Custom session driver to add additional database field
 - Eloquent ORM sample observer
 - Exception handling for non-existing tenants

-This sample project is to illustrate the various functionality of a typical website using the Laravel framework with some light customizations.
+- Docker modification for phpMyAdmin and XDebug support This sample project is to illustrate the various functionality of a typical website using the Laravel framework with some light customizations.